feldera/dist-design/README.md

 same time as the step's output (otherwise, we could have output that we don't know how to reproduce).
 There are a few ways:

-- The Input implementation could block until the division of input commits before returning.
+- The Input implementation could block until recording the division of input commits before returning.
 This would add latency.

-- Input could provide a function to block until the division of input commits.
+- Input could provide a function to block until recording the division of input commits.
 The worker could call this after running the circuit.
 This would help to hide the latency.

 - If the Input and Output implementations use underlying tech that allows it, they could cooperate to use a transaction to atomically commit the division of input and output.
+This will work if the input and output are in the same Kafka broker.

 #### Alternate design approach

+We can avoid the need for synchronization if we drop some requirements.

+<details><summary>Details</summary>
-<details>In the system as described, a step has well-defined input and
-output, with the output always corresponding to the input.
-Suppose we relax our definitions to allow a crash to input to move from one step to another (but not across checkpoints).
+In the system as described, a step has well-defined input and output, with the output always corresponding to the input.
+Suppose we relax our definitions to allow a crash to move input from one step to another (but not across checkpoints).
 Then, recovery would read the output that was produced beyond the checkpoint, run the circuit with the input produced beyond the checkpoint, and then write as